 Despite their better revenue and welfare guarantees for repeated auctions, dynamic mechanisms have not been widely adopted in practice.
-This is partly due to their computational and implementation complexity, and also due to their unrealistic use of forecasting for future periods.
-We address the above shortcomings and present a new family of dynamic mechanisms that are computationally efficient and do not use any distribution knowledge of future periods.
+This is partly due to the complexity of their implementation as well as their unrealistic use of forecasting for future periods.
+We address these shortcomings and present a new family of dynamic mechanisms that are simple to compute and require no distribution knowledge of future periods.

 This paper introduces the concept of non-clairvoyance in dynamic mechanism design, which is a measure-theoretic restriction on the information that the seller is allowed to use.
 A dynamic mechanism is non-clairvoyant if the allocation and pricing rule at each period does not depend on the type distributions in future periods.

 Keywords: Dynamic Mechanism Design, Bank Account Mechanisms, Non-Clairvoyance, Dynamic Auctions, Approximations, Internet Advertising